 1.1: The Science Party believes war should be the absolute last option, and believes that in recent history many countries, including Australia, have entered into war too easily.

 The Science Party holds that one of the greatest wastes of resources is war.
 War directs human labour away from constructive elements of the economy such technological innovation, infrastructure construction and the production of enjoyment for individuals.
 This labour is instead put to work making destructible items (e.g. a bomb is dropped and never used again), and put to work destroying the infrastructure and livelihoods of others.
 It also results in the destruction of human life itself, which is the most immoral and destructive of acts.

-People sometimes claim that war results in technological development.
+It is sometimes claimed that war results in technological development.
 Although some technological development does come through the defence industry, the scale of development is tiny compared to the scale of the spending on the defence industry.
 For example, the war in Iraq has cost Australia approximately $2 billion dollars.
 The resultant technological developments are nowhere to be seen.

 2. National secrets

-2.1.
-Policy: National secrets should only be held as long as operationally important.
-A review of all currently held national secrets should be undertaken to determine the suitability of those national secrets for early release.
+2.1: Hold national secrets only as long as they are operationally important.
+Conduct a review of all currently held national secrets to determine the suitability of those national secrets for early release.